gregsiregar88/youtube-live-checker/README.md

 ---

 ## ✅ Notes

-- All endpoints are `GET` requests.
+- All endpoints use **GET** requests.
-- Timestamps follow **UTC ISO 8601** format.
+- **Timestamps** follow **UTC ISO 8601** format.
-- Useful for monitoring multiple YouTube channels automatically.
+- Channels with duplicate video URLs are deduplicated automatically.
+- Channels currently in YouTube "waiting rooms" are ignored.
+- Handles both HoloEN, HoloJP, and other VTuber channels included in `channels_with_id.json`.